pbrisbin/dotfiles/README.md

 The features you'll enjoy if you choose to install my setup:

-1. A nice vim setup with lots of plugins
+1. A nice vim setup with lots of plugins (especially for haskell/ruby).
-2. A nice zsh setup using oh-my-zsh
+2. A nice zsh setup using oh-my-zsh (sorin's fork)
-3. A nice screen setup (needs some tweaking since I've moved to zsh)
-4. A nice git setup
-5. Tweaked htop
-6. Pretty ls colors
-7. Pretty X colors
+3. An interesting approach to screen (optional, should be configured).
+4. Decent gitconfig/ignore.
+5. A nice, minimal irssi with useful scripts loaded.
+6. Tweaks for common utilities like htop, xcolors, etc.

 ### Usage

 1. Clone or fork-then-clone the repo
-2. Customize as desired
+2. Customize if desired
 3. Sanity-check the Rakefile
 4. `rake install`

+Note: Installation will backup any existing files (but clobber any existing symlinks).